From Personal Covenant With Patriarchs To Group Covenant With Israel To Personal Covenant With All Through The Blood Of Jesus.

 Ezekiel18,3-4 is the God's faith rule for everybody on earth and Christians too: "As surely as I live, declares the sovereign Lord, you will no longer quote this proverb in Israel.
 4. For every living soul belongs to me, the father as well as the son- both alike belong to me.
 The soul who sins is the one who will die."

 We are all God's property.
 Not the property of our forbears.
 In modern days we might feel owned by the corporations some of us have to work for.
-But the biblical fact is we are not the property of families, elders, spouses, clans, but Jesus alone.
+But the biblical fact is we are not the property of families, elders, spouses, clans, or even any business-church arrangement, but property of Jesus alone.

 "All ate the manna, all drank the water from the rock that followed them" (1Corinthians10,3), but not all of them made it into the promised land.